ronnierap/kreate-kube/doc/jinja-templates.md

 - `{{ my.var(key) }}` only for `ConfigMap`
 - `{{ my.secret(key) }}` only for `Secret`
 - `{{ my.user(key) }}` only for `SecretbasicAuth`
-- `{{ my.target... }}` only for patches, to point oto the target resource of the patch
+- `{{ my.target... }}` only for patches, to point to the target resource of the patch
 - `{{ app.env }}` or `{{ app.team }}` or `{{ app.appname }}`
 - `{{ strukt.pod.labels[lbl] }}`

-## Available context vars while parsing konfig files
+# Available context vars while parsing konfig files
 Basically the context contains all konfig data of previously inkluded konf files.
 While new files are inkluded this grows, so for each file new (sub)variable are available.
 Since you can basically add any yaml in you *.konf file there is no fixed set of vars.